MacPass/MacPass/README.md

 ##Alternatives

 [KeePassX](http://www.keepassx.org) is a Qt based KeePass port.
 The stable 0.4.3 release only supports the version 1 format.
-The Alpha can read database version 1 and 2 and write version 2 containers rather nicely.
+The Beta can read database version 1 and 2 and write version 2 containers rather nicely.
 It's in active development and open source.
-Since Alpha 4 the random password generator has found it's way back into the Alpha releases, version 0.4.3 includes one as well.
-The Alpha fully supports all database 2 features and should be stable enough for daily usage.
+The Beta fully supports all database 2 features and should be stable enough for daily usage.
 It can import version 1 into a version 2 file but is unable to natively write version 1 files.

 [KyPass Companion](http://www.kyuran.be/logiciels/kypass4mac/) is a native Cocoa port and offers KeePassHttp compatiblity.
 Should be able to read and write database version 1 and 2.
 It is closed source and currently available in the Mac App Store.
 It's rather expensive considering the bugs and missing features.
 Based on the user reviews it should work.
 Not all version 2 features are supported.
 It is unable to convert between database versions.